Roald Dahl revision controversy

 Works by Roald Dahl (author pictured in 1988) were expurgated in 2023.

-In 2023, Puffin Books, the children's imprint of the British publisher Penguin Books, expurgated various works by Welsh author Roald Dahl, sparking controversy.
+In 2023, Puffin Books, the children's imprint of the British publisher Penguin Books, expurgated various works by British author Roald Dahl, causing controversy.

-During his lifetime, Dahl had urged his publishers not to "so much as change a single comma in one of my books".
+During his lifetime, Dahl had urged his publishers not to "so much as change a single comma in one of [his] books".
 On 19 February 2023 Puffin Books announced it had hired sensitivity readers over the span of three years to assess Dahl's works, rereleasing his work with multiple changes regarding Dahl's depiction of race, sex and character.
 A report from British newspaper The Telegraph determined that Puffin Books altered hundreds of passages in Dahl's work, including in Charlie and the Chocolate Factory, Matilda, James and the Giant Peach, Fantastic Mr Fox and The Witches.
 Facing backlash from readers and authors, on 23 February Puffin Books announced that Dahl's original publications would be released alongside the expurgated versions as "The Roald Dahl Classic Collection", but did not retract the revisions.

-Various authors, politicians, and organisations have provided commentary on the controversy.
-In the following month it was announced that the works of Enid Blyton (author of The Famous Five) and Ian Fleming (author of James Bond) would be expurgated as well, and it was revealed that R. L. Stine's Goosebumps had already been expurgated without the author's knowledge.
+Various authors, politicians, and organisations have commented on the controversy.
+It was later announced that the works of Enid Blyton (author of The Famous Five) and Ian Fleming (author of James Bond) would be expurgated as well, and it was reported that R. L. Stine's Goosebumps had already been expurgated without the author's knowledge.

 Background

-They killed 22,000 civilians when they bombed Beirut.
-It was very much hushed up in the newspapers because they are primarily Jewish-owned.
-I'm certainly anti-Israeli and I've become antisemitic in as much as that you get a Jewish person in another country like England strongly supporting Zionism.
-I think they should see both sides.
-It's the same old thing: we all know about Jews and the rest of it.
-There aren't any non-Jewish publishers anywhere, they control the media—jolly clever thing to do—that's why the president of the United States has to sell all this stuff to Israel.